VassilevB/cms2018irlcarnames/README.md

 Similar mods existed in the past (e.g. https://steamcommunity.com/sharedfiles/filedetails/?id=1095963518), but are hosted on weird file sharing sites, so this one will hopefully stay "alive" longer.

 How to install:

-Just replace the "name.txt" files in the corresponding directories of the game (the complete path of the sub-directories inside the default game directory is preserved).
+Just replace all (or just some, if you want) the "name.txt" files in the corresponding sub-directories of the game (the complete path of the sub-directories inside the default game directory is preserved in this repository for your convenience and usability).

 I hope you enjoy.